New Student Information

 - By attending both the online and in-person orientation sessions, you will complete the requirement to become a matriculated student and can enroll in classes earlier.

-- Taking the placement tests and schedule a counseling appointment to select classes.
+- Before class registration, you must taking the placement tests and schedule a counseling appointment to select classes.

 Sample class selections based on TOEFL scores